wix-incubator/rapido/README.md

 expect(url || filename).to.compile()
 ```
 Expects the url / filename to be evaluated or compiled, without testing the time these operations take.<br />
-*Note - this method only supports JavaScript files at the moment, although I plan on adding CSS support in the future.*

 ```js
 expect(url || filename).to.load.under(ms)